Stencyl/stencylpedia/chapter-6/effects.md

 ## What are Effects?

-Effects let you add visual flair to actors, without having to add new animations or additional code to the game.
+Effects let you add visual flair to actors (and [images](http://www.stencyl.com/help/view/image-api)), without having to add new animations or additional code to the game.
 All effect-related blocks are located under **Actor > Effects**.

 ![Effect Blocks in Palette](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-6/images/effects-1.png)